5 Things You Should NEVER Say to a Mother of a Special Needs Child

 In sporting terms, a handicap refers to your average performance being less than the norm, or expected.
 That implies that the disabled child must be judged against so-called ‘normal’ children, in order to be found less than average, or expected.
 How can such a comparison have any meaning?
 Retard actually means to slow down, or impede the progress of something.
 It is also used to refer to the disabled, and thereby as an insult to those who are considered stupid or dumb.
 I can honestly say that I have never met a disabled child who was stupid or dumb!
 Child-like, innocent, with limited understanding of the world around them, yes, but stupid or dumb, definitely not.
 So please don’t use these terms, and please educate others you hear using them.

-Incidentally, I still hear people referring to Down’s as Mongols!
+Incidentally, I still hear people referring to Down’s as Mongols.
 And why do we use the word ‘special’ to refer to children with disabilities?
 Are only children with syndromes special?
-Try explaining that to a curious, upset five-year old.
+Try explaining that to a curious, upset 'regular' five-year old.

 5. What’s wrong with her?

 But I no longer feel compelled to explain her to anyone who asks about her.
 That’s quite a personal progress within me.
-And as for what’s wrong with her, do you know what my answer is to that?
+And as for what’s wrong with her, guess what my answer to that is.